-Luna Arcana is a print journal hailing from Joshua Tree, California; a homage to the deserts of the south-west, and to the hidden power and thriving life present in these arid terrains.
+Luna Arcana is an Arts & Literary print journal from Joshua Tree, California: a homage to the deserts of the south-west, and to the hidden power and thriving life present in these arid terrains.

 By documenting the manifold faces of our desert environment, it is our intention to contribute towards the creation of a new global mythology; or, as Joseph Campbell declared: “We need myths that will identify the individual not with his local group but with the planet.”